Vojislav Živanović: Balkan Wars and World War I

-By the time the First Balkan War and the Second Balkan War broke out, he served as the Chief of Staff of the Second Army and was promoted to Colonel in January 1913.
-During World War I, he commanded the Timočki Division which stood out during the Battle of Kolubara near Lazarevac from November 16 to 18, 1914.
+By the time the First Balkan War and the Second Balkan War broke out, he served as the chief of staff of the Second Army and was promoted to colonel in January 1913.
+During World War I, he commanded the Timočki Division, which stood out during the Battle of Kolubara near Lazarevac from 16 to 18 November 1914.
 He would then command the regiment during the battles against the Austro-Hungarian 7th Division which took Kosmaj in a counterattack and pursued parts of the 5th Army towards Belgrade on December 8.

 During the fronts in Corfu and Thessaloniki, he was the chief of staff of the 2nd Army and then the commander of the Yugoslav Division.
 Upon his retirement in 1918, he gave a speech about the experiences he had throughout World War I and his personal feelings about the regiment.
 He concluded the speech with:

 He was also a recipient Order of Karađorđe's Star with swords.